DanielM7852/NFL-Redzone-Analytics/README.md

 ## Data Sets

 ### Train
-- 18 weeks of 0.1s frame intervals tracking every player for each play in every game.
+- 18 weeks of player tracking data captured at 0.1-second frame intervals for every player, play, and game.
-- 18 input files which included all passing plays (before the ball was thrown) with stats on player postioning as well as player profiles and ball landing positon.
+- 18 input files containing all passing plays prior to the ball being thrown, including player positioning, player profiles, and ball landing position.
-- 18 output files which included all passing plays (after the ball was released by QB) with stats on player positoning at frame intervals.
+- 18 output files containing all passing plays after the ball was released by the quarterback, with player positioning recorded at each frame interval.

 ### Supplementary
-- Additonal information on plays including catch result, formation (defense and offense), time elapsed, and play commentary.
+- Additional play-level information, including catch outcome, offensive and defensive formations, time elapsed, and play commentary.

 ---

 ## Methodolgy

 - Joined input, output, and supplementary datasets and used computational analysis to define new features, including ball catch position, closest defender distance, and defender position relative to the targeted receiver.
 - Calculated receiver acceleration using frame-by-frame displacement divided twice by the 0.1-second frame intervals, identified touchdown plays through string matching the keyword “TOUCHDOWN,” and binned the analysis into 5-yard recommendation intervals spanning 5–20 yards from the end zone.
 - Explored the data to identify initial trends and develop testable hypotheses.